 - How to respond correctly to warnings

 - What to look for in case of a settlement offer

 - The amounts of the claim for damages

 - What happens if you simply disregard a warning?

 Copyrights accompany us in our daily lives without us being aware of them.
 Rights to use works and other copyrights can be sold at a high price.
 But this also means any illegal use can results in hefty costs for the illegal user.

 A typical online copyright infringement is the illegal use of images, for example in online shops and on various websites.
 This consequently causes damage to the author.
-The author can then claim the damage afterwards.
+The author can then claim for the damage afterwards.
 These cases often concern copyright infringements of photographers or image designers.

-This can be followed by a warning being to several users of these pictures, without them being aware they've done anything wrong.
+This can be followed by a warning being sent to several users of these pictures, without them being aware they've done anything wrong.
 The costs can be extremely high, as both the damages and the lawyer's fees are included in the invoice amount.
 The are some precautions you should take in order to prevent such warnings.